Ask Mauj: About Pleasure, Vaginal Dryness, and Slower Orgasms

 Another fun way to delay climax is edging, which is building up to orgasm but stopping just before you get there, and repeating that a few times.
 When your partner finally orgasms, it’ll be a much more intense one – take our word or it!

 Whatever path you choose, make open and honest communication a key part of that to make sure you are both always on the same page.
-To learn more about female orgasms, click here.
+Learn more about female orgasms here.

 Q: I'm dry down there – help!!